WINN Harbor Long-Term Growers ETF

 Valuation

-Turning to how the market is pricing the underlying earnings, trailing P/E of 34.66, forward P/E of 27.08, PEG of 2.04.
-A moderate trailing-to-forward spread implies earnings growth is anticipated, though the scale of expected improvement is not dramatic.
+Turning to how the market is pricing the underlying earnings, trailing P/E of 27.66, forward P/E of 29.08, PEG of 1.87.
+Trailing and forward valuations are closely aligned, pointing to a market that is pricing continuity rather than improvement in the earnings outlook.
 A PEG in this range suggests valuation is fair rather than compelling — the portfolio is priced adequately for its growth, with limited buffer for downside revisions.
-The aggregate current ratio of 2.01 reflects a holding set with workable near-term liquidity positions.
+The aggregate current ratio of 1.91 reflects a holding set with workable near-term liquidity positions.
 The combined picture across P/E, forward P/E, PEG, and current ratio suggests a portfolio that is priced for continued execution — where disappointment would be costly and outperformance would likely require positive earnings surprises.

 Margins & Cash Generation

-From gross to free cash flow, gross margin sits at 59.67%, operating margin at 31.96%, and free cash flow margin at 25.54%.
-At this gross margin level, the holdings demonstrate adequate production efficiency without commanding premium pricing.
-The portfolio's operating margins are well above average, pointing to businesses that manage the full cost stack with discipline.
+From gross to free cash flow, gross margin sits at 60.09%, operating margin at 27.12%, and free cash flow margin at 28.09%.
+At this level, gross margins reflect the kind of pricing power and cost insulation that characterizes category-leading businesses.
+The operating margin reading is healthy — adequate to support reinvestment without sacrificing profitability.
 At this level, FCF margins reflect a portfolio of businesses with genuine capital efficiency and strong cash-based earnings quality.
 Taken together, the margin profile reflects a collection of businesses with genuine competitive advantages — capable of sustaining profitability and generating cash across a range of economic conditions.

 Growth & Forward Outlook

-Revenue momentum and analyst targets together paint a picture where the estimated 12-month price change of 31.46%, where analysts are collectively positioned for a material move higher, while TTM revenue growth of 25.45% reflecting top-line acceleration that, if sustained, supports the forward earnings case.
+Revenue momentum and analyst targets together paint a picture where the estimated 12-month price change of 26.03%, where consensus expectations favor gradual appreciation over the next year, while TTM revenue growth of 32.36% reflecting top-line acceleration that, if sustained, supports the forward earnings case.
 Reported revenue growth is the operational foundation; the analyst target spread shows what the market is willing to pay above it — and that premium can evaporate quickly if delivery slips.
 For investors, the central question is whether the operating momentum visible in revenues is durable enough to support the price appreciation implied by consensus targets.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion